PhenoApps/Field-Book/docs/source/settings-behavior.rst

 |repeat| Cycling traits advances entry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Upon completing a cycle of traits, Field Book advances to the next entry automatically.
+When enabled, once all active traits have been cycled, the app automatically advances to the next entry.

 |volume| Map volume keys to entry navigation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Allows volume keys to be used to move to next/previous entry.
-Note that this does disable the volume buttons being able to change the device volume when Field Book is open.
+Note that this disables the volume buttons being able to change the device volume when Collect is open.

 |return| Return key signal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~